Success for All

 Success for All (SFA) are standards-based Comprehensive School Reform curricula for early childhood through middle school, produced by the nonprofit organization Success for All Foundation (SFAF) of Baltimore, Maryland, US.
 Psychologist Robert Slavin of Johns Hopkins University founded SFAF along with his wife and research collaborator, Nancy Madden.
 The SFA and its evidence-based school improvement strategy continue to help improve literacy levels and general education in the US, particularly for children in disadvantaged circumstances.
+There work is focused on private and charter schools.

+Funding

 In 2010, Success for All received a nearly $50 million grant from the U.S. Department of Education.

+Their donors on their website include Google or Alphabet, Ford, Carnegie, and Goldman Sachs.
+The tax filings for Success for all foundation seem to consist of charter school donations including Walmart's owners the Waltons, as well as other literacy nonprofits.

+They also received $13.5 million in grants from an anonymous donor in 2025.

 Improvement strategy

 Elements of the SFA school system include: structured teaching of reading (an early leader in phonics teaching); social and emotional development; cooperative learning and oracy; teaching at the right level and providing catch up tutoring for children who are behind.

 Tutoring with the Lightning Squad is the SFA tutoring programme.
 The tutoring is a blended approach with in-person tutoring supported by an online tutoring platform.
 Tutoring activities are designed to improve reading skills, fluency, comprehension, spelling and phonics.